 Your support before midnight tomorrow will help us reach our goal of $80,000.
 Please donate to this important campaign here.

-Union Aid Abroad supports the Capacity Building for Karen Women Project in partnership with the Australian Government through the Australian NGO Cooperation Program (ANCP).
+Union Aid Abroad supports the Women Worker’s Rights through Stronger Trade Unions project in partnership with the Australian Government through the Australian NGO Cooperation Program (ANCP).